axelerant/testimonials-widget/readme.txt

 = Testimonials Widget Premium Plugin Features =

-Testimonials Widget Premium plugin extends the best [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/) plugin for WordPress with [caching, excerpts, filters, read more links](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/), more selection options, and advanced capabilities like selecting posts, pages and other custom post types as testimonials.
-Additionally, users can add testimonials via a front-end form shortcode or widget.
+Testimonials Widget Premium adds onto the best WordPress testimonials plugin there is, [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/).
+Testimonials Widget Premium offers [caching, excerpts, filters, read more links](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/), more selection options, and advanced capabilities like using custom post types as testimonials.
+Additionally, testimonials can be rated and users can submit their own testimonials via a front-end form shortcode or widget.

 * "Read more" link column on testimonial posts admin page
 * Admin mode only anti-spam debug help text